-Another cost pool could be customer service, which will be measured by the number of customers you have.
-The more customers you have, the more customer service agents you will need, and the costs will be higher for that activity.
+- Another cost pool could be customer service, which will be measured by the number of customers you have.

 It is also recommended to have a cost pool for ‘other’, which are costs that cannot be allocated to other cost pools.
 This could include something like a lease on the factory or office, which does not fit in with the other categories and cannot be assigned to a specific product.